tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 ### b) for Team & Founders

+The starting point for the time based vesting of this allocation has been postponed from TGE to release Phase 3.

+Then, 20% of the allocation (600 million TGN), come under a time-based vesting schedule (20% right away, cliff period of 18 months, then 5% each month).
+The total vesting period for this group thus spans over 36 months from the start of release phase 3.

-This allocation is subject to both price- and event-based vesting conditions.
-Importantly, the price-based vesting will only be activated after both of the following events have been achieved:
+The remaining 80% of this allocation is subject to a combination of event- and price-based vesting conditions.
+Their vesting will commence after both of the following events have been achieved:

 - Network distribution as described for release phase 3 (curated release).

 - Exchange Listing: The TGN token is successfully listed on an exchange, whether decentralized or centralized.

-Thereafter, if the following price targets are reached and maintaining for no less than 30 consecutive days in a public market, 600 million TGN will be unlocked:
+Thereafter, only when the following price targets are reached and maintaining for no less than 30 consecutive days in a public market, the next 480 million TGN will be unlocked:

 at 0.01 EUR,  at 0.05 EUR, at 0.1 EUR,  at 0.5 EUR, and - for the last time - at 1 EUR.